Corporate Governance

 2. Mechanisms of Each Compensation Element

-- Base compensation
+- Base Compensation

 - The base compensation amount shall not be changed during the term of office (one year).

-- Should the "size of the Company" (net sales, market capitalization, number of employees) and "profitability" (operating income, ROE, D/E ratio) change, this will be reflected in the amount for the following year (term of office).
+- Should the “size of the Company” (net sales, market capitalization, number of employees) and "profitability" (operating profit, ROE, D/E ratio) change, this will be reflected in the amount for the following year (term of office).

-- Performance-linked compensation and bonuses (short-term incentives)
+- Performance-linked Compensation and Bonuses (short-term incentives)

-- Performance-linked compensation and stock-based compensation (medium- and long-term incentives)
+- Performance-linked Compensation and Stock-based Compensation (medium- and long-term incentives)

-- Transfer-restricted stock in the form of common shares of the Company is granted in a number dependent on the recipientʼs position and other factors (however, the grant takes the form of payment as monetary claims equivalent to the price of the relevant shares; for directors and executives it will be paid in as property contributed in kind, to be received as shares of the Companyʼs common stock to be issued or disposed of).
+- Transfer-restricted stock in the form of common shares of the Company is granted in a number dependent on the recipient’s Positions and other factors (however, the grant takes the form of payment as monetary claims equivalent to the price of the relevant shares; for directors and executives it will be paid in as property contributed in kind, to be received as shares of the Company’s common stock to be issued or disposed of).

 3. Organization and Procedures for Determining Directors’ Compensation